mattmassicotte/ConcurrencyRecipes/README.md

 - Ordering: Unstructured tasks means ordering is up to the caller.
 Think carefully about dependencies, multiple invocations, and cancellation.
 - Lack of Caller Control: definitions always control actor context.
 This is different from other threading models, and you cannot alter definitions you do not control.
 - Sendability: types that cross isolation domains must be sendable.
 This isn't always easy, and for types you do not control, not possible.
 - Blocking: Swift concurrency uses a fixed-size thread pool.
-Tying up background threads can lead lag and even deadlock.
+Tying up background threads can lead to lag and even deadlock.
 - Availability: Concurrency is evolving rapidly, and some APIs require the latest SDK.
 - Async virality: Making a function async affects all its callsites.
 This can result in a large number of changes, each of which could, itself, affect subsequence callsites.
 - Actor Reentrancy: More than one thread can enter an Actor's async methods.
 An actor's state can change across awaits.